Axway/mft-convert/content/en/docs/TransferCFT/concepts/Transfer_command_overview/Delayed_transfers.md

 ### Session timers and holdover

 The expected network events are timed by the RTO and DISCT\* parameters of the CFTPROT objects.
-These parameters are used to set the wait time-out before disconnection and during connection.
+These parameters are used to set the wait time- out before disconnection and during connection.
 Of particular note are DISCTS and DISCTD which are used to maintain a connection with a partner, on completion of a transfer, for the next transfer, if any, with the same partner.

-The **Disconnect timeout** parameter is used to set the wait time-out before disconnection and during connection.
+The **Disconnect timeout** parameter is used to set the wait time- out before disconnection and during connection.
 The **Keep alive** parameter is used to maintain a connection with a partner upon completion of a transfer, for the next transfer with the same partner.